 Your thyroid is a butterfly-shaped gland, located in your neck, wrapped around the windpipe, behind and below the Adam’s Apple area.
-The thyroid gland is part of the endocrine system which produces all our hormones.
-The thyroid produces several of these hormones, of which two are key: triiodothyronine (T3) and thyroxine (T4).
-These hormones help oxygen get into cells, and make your thyroid the master gland of metabolism.
+The endocrine system produces all our hormones, and the thyroid is a part of it.
+The thyroid produces several hormones, of which two are key: triiodothyronine (T3) and thyroxine (T4).
+These hormones help oxygen get into cells and make your thyroid the master gland of metabolism.
 Think of the thyroid gland as your gas pedal.

 The thyroid gland affects a number of things:

 - your weight (Low metabolism means slow conversion of fat into energy.)

 - your energy levels (Thyroid hormones power you up.)

 - your gastrointestinal health (Thyroid is responsible for stomach acid formation, essential for good digestion.)

 - your nervous system (This is why low thyroid causes brain fog, forgetfulness, and depression.)